Kawasaki history and facts

-In the same year the Kawasaki H1 (also known as the Mach III) was unveiled.
-The 500cc three-cylinder two-stroke, powerful for its day, helped establish Kawasaki’s reputation in the US.
+In the same year, the Kawasaki H1 (also known as the Mach III) was unveiled.
+The 500cc 3-cylinder 2-stroke, powerful for its day, helped establish Kawasaki’s reputation in the US.

 This was when Eddie Lawson won the 1981 AMA Superbike championship for Kawasaki after an epic battle with Honda’s Freddie Spencer.
 Lawson achieved the same feat a year later too.

-Innovation and new model design continued at a pace during the following decades.
+Innovation and new model design continued at pace during the following decades.
 In 2003, Kawasaki realised that only a small percentage of super-sports motorcycles ever actually raced.